yeohchunwei01/anymind_group_project/README.md

 ## Before run the application

-Please use Workspace Typescript Version
+Please use Workspace Typescript Version.
 If you use Visual Studio Code Editor, more information: https://vscode.readthedocs.io/en/latest/languages/typescript/#using-the-workspace-version-of-typescript

 ## Available Scripts